commonsensesoftware/more-rs-config/guide/src/guide/files.md

 }
 ```

-An _optional_ file means that the `FileSource::path` does not need to exist.
-When `FileSource::reload_on_change` is specified, the provider will watch for changes to `FileSource::path` and trigger a notification via `ConfigurationProvider::reload_token`.
-A file change might trigger before a file has been completely written, which is operating system dependent. `FileSource::reload_delay` indicates how long a provider should wait to reload when a change is detected.
+An [`optional`] file means that the [`path`] does not need to exist.
+When [`reload_on_change`] is specified, the provider will watch for changes to [`path`] and trigger a notification via [`ConfigurationProvider::reload_token`].
+A file change might trigger before a file has been completely written, which is operating system dependent. [`reload_delay`] indicates how long a provider should wait to reload when a change is detected.
 The default duration is 250 milliseconds.

-All of the built-in, file-based configuration providers support accepting a `FileSource`.
+All of the built-in, file-based configuration providers support accepting a [`FileSource`].
 A file source is most commonly just a file path, but it may include additional configuration features.
-The `FileSourceBuilder` struct and `FileSourceBuilderExtensions` trait provide several methods of specifying a `FileSource` and its options in a fluent manner.
+The [`FileSourceBuilder`] struct and [`FileSourceBuilderExtensions`] trait provide several methods of specifying a [`FileSource`] and its options in a fluent manner.

 ```rust
 use config::{*, ext::*};